 Image sliders display multiple images one after the other in order, either in a row or a column.
 Add beautiful images to your website via image sliders which can help you quickly grab your visitors’ attention.

-In this tutorial blog, we’ll provide you with detailed instructions to add an interactive image slider using the PowerPack Image Slider widget and Elementor.
+In this tutorial blog, we’ll provide you with detailed instructions to add an interactive image slider or carousel using the PowerPack Image Slider widget and Elementor.

 PowerPack Image Slider Widget for Elementor